Liquor Liability & Dram Shop Attorney Representing all of NJ and PA

 In Pennsylvania, a person injured by a drunk driver can bring a claim against the bar or tavern that served alcohol to the drunk driver.
 The law in Pennsylvania holds that a bar, tavern, restaurant or business licensed to serve alcohol can be held responsible for any harm done by the drunk customer.
 The law generally requires that for a bar to be liable, it must have served alcohol to the customer while the customer was visibly intoxicated, or visibly drunk.

 In one recent case, John represented the family of a man injured in a drunk driving accident.
-John successfully brought a dram shop action against the bar that served the driver while he was drunk.
+An experienced liquor liability lawyer, John successfully brought a dram shop action against the bar that served the driver while he was drunk.
 The man then left the bar and drove his car and caused a single car accident.
 The bar initially denied liability, solely blaming the driver for driving drunk.
 John’s experience as a Philadelphia dram shop and liquor liability lawyer led to a recovery against the bar for $250,000.00.

 If a bar or business serves a minor alcohol and the minor causes an accident, the bar may be held responsible even if the minor was not visibly drunk while served.